Towards the end of each semester, you can provide feedback on your courses and teaching by completing your course teaching surveys.

 Please refer to the Student Evaluation of Course and Teaching Procedure for more information.

-Results are primarily used for quality assurance purposes.
-Your feedback informs our understanding of teaching strengths and weaknesses and provides ideas about how courses and teaching can be improved.
+Survey results are primarily used for quality assurance purposes.
+Your feedback informs our understanding of teaching strengths and weaknesses, and provides ideas about how courses and teaching can be improved.

 You can view quantitative survey results through the UQ Union website or via the link below: